 - Testicular cancer (males)

-Additionally, spay and neuter surgeries can potentially reduce hormonal behaviors such as:
+In fact, spay and neuter surgeries can potentially reduce annoying hormonal behaviors such as:

 - Escaping the house and roaming in search of a mate (yes, this can happen!)